-In addition to the standards in USP Chapter 800, the following requirements apply to the handling of Hazardous Drugs.
+In addition to the standards in USP Chapter 800, the following requirements apply to a facility where compounding of HDs is performed or one where "other manipulations" included in Table 1 of the Chapter of antineoplastic HDs is performed.
 Hazardous Drugs-Handling in Healthcare Setting shall meet the following requirements of this article.

 - (a) Any person assigned to provide the training specified in this Article shall have demonstrated competency in the skills in which the person will provide training or observe and measure competency described in the facility's SOPs as referenced in section 1737.17.
-Documentation must be maintained demonstrating compliance with training requirements and demonstrating competency must be maintained. - (b) All personnel responsible for handling HDs who fail any aspect of ongoing evaluation and training in handling HDs shall not handle HDs until after successfully passing reevaluations in the deficient area(s), as detailed in the facility's SOPs.
+Documentation must be maintained demonstrating compliance with training requirements and demonstrating competency must be maintained. - (b) All personnel responsible for handling compounding HDs or "other manipulations" of antineoplastic HDs who fail any aspect of ongoing evaluation and training in handling compounding or "other manipulations" of antineoplastic HDs shall not handle compound HDs or perform "other manipulations" until after successfully passing reevaluations in the deficient area(s), as detailed in the facility's SOPs.
 Any failure in personnel competency shall comply with the provisions of 1735.2(c) or 1736.2(d), as applicable.